Karnov: NES

-The Famicom game is noticeably more difficult since it has limited continues, and the option is not visibly present after all lives are lost, instead requiring pressing Select and Start at the same time.
+The Famicom version is noticeably more difficult since it has limited continues, and the option is not visibly present after all lives are lost, instead requiring pressing Select and Start at the same time.
 The NES game, however, provides unlimited continues, and it also allows Karnov to be killed when both the A and B buttons are pressed on the second controller.

 Reception

-In Japan, Game Machine listed Karnov on their March 1, 1987 issue as being the fourth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Karnov as the fourth most successful table arcade unit of February 1987.
 Karnov's sales had surpassed 250,000 copies by November 1989.

-Bill Kunkel reviewed the game for Computer Gaming World, calling it an off-beat variation on a familiar videogame play mechanic.
+Bill Kunkel reviewed the game for Computer Gaming World, calling it an off-beat variation on a familiar video game play mechanic.

 The IBM PC version of the game was reviewed in 1989 in Dragon #142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4½ out of 5 stars.

 Legacy

 Although no direct sequel to Karnov was released, Data East has used the title character as an enemy.
 In some games, such as Garyo Retsuden, Tumblepop and Trio The Punch - Never Forget Me... (featuring enormous stone statues and even mini versions of the character), Karnov is featured as a regular enemy.

 In other Data East games, he is featured as a boss character.
 In Bad Dudes Vs. DragonNinja, Karnov is the first level's boss.
 A pale grey version of Karnov appears later in the game.
 According to the credits sequence of the Japanese version of the game, this version of Karnov is called Kusamochi Karnov, after the green sweet kusamochi.

 Karnov is also the last opponent in the original Fighter's History, and becomes a playable character in its sequels: Karnov's Revenge and Fighter's History: Mizoguchi Kiki Ippatsu!!.
 Although not an official cameo, the guard boss from the Gaelco game, Big Karnak, is almost identical to Karnov's and Kusamoci Karnov's sprites from Bad Dudes vs. DragonNinja.

 Karnov has also made various cameo appearances.
 He appears in the alley background of the Neo-Geo game Street Slam.
 He is shown wearing a shirt with a "K" on it.
 Karnov also appears in the credits of the independently-developed freeware game I Wanna Be the Guy.
-In Shantae and the Pirate's Curse, a ghostly silhouette who helps the titular character is highly similar to Karnov, and is even implied to be her dead father.
+In Shantae and the Pirate's Curse, a ghostly silhouette who helps the titular character is highly similar to Karnov, and is even implied to be her long-lost father.